LadaOndris/ladaondris.github.io/index.md

 ## Recommended books

-I usually read books with an educational value.
-Each book that has stuck with me somehow is listed below:
+I usually read books with educational value.
+Those that has stuck with me somehow are listed below.

 ### Programming